mattmunz/Reasons/README.md

   * Why should I contribute to the Reasons project?
   * Why did I publish the cli project?
   * What's a good tutorial for the Reddit API?
+  * Could there be ETI in our solar system?
 * Move the design methodology page -- should probably just be a link on the design page to a general mattmunz methodology page
 * This project needs a better name?
 * Identify more use cases